 Start by slicing the mushrooms a few times lengthways and then cut them in half down the middle.
 In a frying pan, fry the mushrooms and garlic (if using) in 1-2 tablespoons of your chosen oil.
 Fry for around 5-10 minutes until the mushrooms soften and begin to brown and caramelise slightly.
 Meanwhile, start making the base for the 'meatballs'.

 Measure the walnuts and oats into a food processor and pulse until they become a flour-like consistency.
-Add the ground almonds, sun dried tomatoes, spinach, egg, fresh rosemary, fresh basil, dried herbs of choice, tamari (if using), ground flaxseeds or chia (if using) and a pinch of salt and blend again until the mixture forms a thick paste.
+Add the ground almonds, sun dried tomatoes (or tomato puree), spinach, fresh rosemary, fresh basil, fresh thyme, dried herbs of choice, paprika, tamari (or salt) and ground flaxseeds or milled chia seeds and blend again until the mixture forms a thick paste.

 Once the mushrooms are done, transfer just over half of them to the food processor, and reserve the remainder on a chopping board to cool.
 Blend a final time, for about 30 seconds, until the mushrooms combine into the paste.
 Scrape the mixture into a medium mixing bowl.

-Dice the remaining mushrooms into small chunks and stir them through the pastey mixture.
-Then add the buckwheat flour (or other gluten free flour) and stir with a spatula or wooden spoon to combine.
+Dice the remaining mushrooms into small chunks and stir them through the paste mixture.
+Then add the buckwheat flour (or other gluten-free flour) and stir with a spatula or wooden spoon to combine.

-Grease a baking tray with a little oil and then form the mixture into small balls, the same size you'd expect from a standard meatball.
+Grease a baking tray with a little oil and then form the mixture into small balls using your hands.
+Make them the same size you'd expect a standard meatball to be; about 1 or 1.5 inches by 1 or 1.5 inches.
 Place them a little apart on the baking tray.

-+ Alternatively, you could flatten these into burger shapes and either bake in the oven or throw on the barbecue.
-Give it a try and let me know how it goes.
++ Alternatively, you could flatten these into burger shapes and either bake in the oven or throw on the barbecue; they work perfectly!

 Sun Dried Tomato Pesto